mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * The replacement server where the transaction is applied returns results identical to the original partial transaction.

 If the results from the replacement server are not identical when the transaction is replayed, the client connection is closed.
+This means that any transaction with a server specific result (e.g. `NOW()`, `@@server_id`) cannot be replayed.

 Performing MVCC reads (`SELECT` queries without `FOR UPDATE` or `LOCK IN SHARE MODE`) with transaction replay is discouraged.
 If such statements are executed